Nothing says you’re truly an American like owning a home. And just over half of all foreign-born households living in the U.S. own their own home.

 Although property ownership isn’t tied to immigration or visa status, there are rules about how long you can stay, so if you’re not a citizen, check out U.S. visa requirements before you purchase.

-2. Plan to get a mortgage, so you don’t have to save your money for years to become a homeowner and start building equity.
+That way, you don’t have to save your money for years to become a homeowner and start building equity.
 The U.S. home loan market offers many safe, affordable mortgages, including ones that allow Muslims to buy a home without violating Islamic laws against paying interest.

 To get a U.S. mortgage, you must establish credit and earn a good credit score.
 To boost your score: